-Men's Basketball General Recruiting Information
+General Recruiting Information

-For recruiting information pertaining to all other Division I programs please go to the "General Recruiting Information" link.
+For recruiting information pertaining to Division I men's basketball please go to the "Men's Basketball General Recruiting Information" link.

 General

 You become a "prospective student-athlete" when you start ninth-grade classes.
 Before the ninth grade, you become a prospective student-athlete if a college gives you (or your relatives or friends) any financial aid or other benefits that the college does not provide to prospective students generally.